binaryphile/sales.diditbetter.com/pages/how_it_works.md

 ---
 title: How It Works
-description: A description of the workings of the DidItBetter.com Software Referral program
+description: A description of the workings of the DidItBetter.com Referral program
 ---

 **DidItBetter Software solutions complement and add functionality to